Medial collateral (MCL) injuries

 • repeated stress on your knee – during breast stroke

-Your consultant may recommend surgery if your MCL damage cannot be helped by physiotherapy and your symptoms don't improve.
+Your consultant may recommend surgery if your MCL damage cannot be helped by physiotherapy and your symptoms don’t improve and the knee remains unstable.

 Discuss your symptoms with your consultant, they will carefully examine your knee.
 An MRI scan will likely be ordered to assess the damage.